Deric-W/FindScoreP/docs/AUTODETECT.md

 ## Components

-The following paragraphs list all automatically detected components for the find module and the arguments which trigger them.
+The following paragraphs list all automatically detected components for the find module and the Score-P arguments or CMake variables which trigger them.

 Some arguments are regular expressions to signify that multiple arguments are matched.